 You may get lucky, and they may respond with the actual reason.
 Either way, it must be the first thing you do each time they lash out and hit for no reason.

 Toddlers want your attention, and they will try a multitude of things in an attempt to get it.
-If they hit you and you respond with attention, they learn that they can get your attention by hitting, which is not the message you want to give!
+If they hit you, or others for no reason, and you respond with attention, they learn that they can get your attention by hitting.
+That is not the message you want to give!

 Take Them Away From The Situation

 If removing your attention does not work, then simply remove them from the situation they are in.

 Before you do that, you must explain that you are taking them somewhere else because they have lashed out.